qrilka/haskell-ci/README.md

 * Step 4: Generate a Travis file for your project:

     ```bash
-    $ # You run the following command from your project's directory, even
+    $ # You run the following command from your project's directory
-    $ # though it references the script from the `haskell-ci` project
-    $ path/to/haskell-ci/make_travis_yml.hs your-project.cabal > .travis.yml
+    $ haskell-ci --output .travis.yml your-project.cabal
     ```

-    The `make_travis_yml.hs` script looks at the `Tested-With` line in your `*.cabal` file and generates a Travis build that tests each compiler version you listed in parallel.
+    The `haskell-ci` executable looks at the `Tested-With` line in your `*.cabal` file and generates a Travis build that tests each compiler version you listed in parallel.